Sam-Tuna/CCCC/README.md

 # CCCC
 Contig Classification Coverage Calculator

-CCCC is an utility script that receives a mpa format contig classification file and an ```samtools idxstats``` output file and outputs a tab separated file with the classifications and their relative percentage according to contig coverage in the kingdom, phylum and genus level.
+CCCC is an utility script that receives a mpa format contig classification file and an ```samtools idxstats``` output file, and outputs a tab separated file with the classifications and their relative percentage according to contig coverage in the kingdom, phylum and genus level.

 ## Flags:
 ```